lil-yellow-flower/humctl-wrapper-demo/README.md

 ## Configuration

-The CLI can be configured using a `config.yaml` file in the project root:
+The CLI requires a `config.yaml` file in the project root to run.
+Create this file with the following content:

 ```yaml
 # Humanitec API credentials